 AWLS combines practical wilderness medicine knowledge and skills with advanced medical theory that will answer the demand of students, physicians assistants, nurses, paramedics, residents, and physicians who strive to provide medical relief in resource-limited environments, disasters, and humanitarian missions.

 Stanford Wilderness Medicine Section is dedicated to the critical analysis of the world around us and promotes research that furthers the understanding of wilderness medicine.
-Fellows are expected to contribute to ongoing projects, and/or cognitive and perform original investigations leading to presentations and publication of results.
-We have a strong track record as a leader in wilderness medicine clinical research, with several projects each year that serve to promote safety, enjoyment, and optimization at the intersection of the human body and the outdoors.
+Fellows are expected to contribute to ongoing projects, and/or conceive and perform original investigations leading to presentations and publication of results.
+The Stanford Wilderness Medicine Section has a strong track record as a leader in wilderness medicine research, with several projects each year that serve to promote injury prevention and innovative treatment at the intersection of the human body and the outdoors.

 Stanford Wilderness Medicine Research has been supported by grant funding from the following insitutions: